Cog (project): Justification

 Another motivation for building humanoid robotic systems is that a machine with a human-like form may have more human-like interactions with people.
 This could be particularly important for an artificial intelligence device to learn from people in the way that human children learn through interactions within a social group.

+Marvin Minsky criticized the project, that Cog should be built as a software simulation, "because robotics research is really a software problem".

 Media appearances

 Cog appeared on ABC's Brave New World in a segment drumming with They Might Be Giants titled "Dan vs. Cog".

 Cog appeared in the Understanding television series episode "The Senses".